Using SharePoint for Project Issue Management

 - Title of the issue

-- Person who identified the issue (SharePoint person lookup type column)
+- Name of the person who identified the issue (SharePoint person lookup type column)

-- Person assigned to resolve the issue (SharePoint person lookup column)
+- Name of the person assigned to resolve the issue (SharePoint person lookup column)

 - Priority – suggested choices to allow for sorting later on: (1) High, (2) Normal, (3) Low